A causal convolutional neural network for multi-subject motion modeling and generation

-We have implemented our algorithm using Pytorch 1.6 on a desktop PC with Intel(R) Xeon(R) Gold 5120 CPU, 128G RAM, and one Tesla V100 SXM2 32GB graphics card.
-The trained CCNet has 1.16M parameters, resulting in a model of size \textasciitilde4.5M Bytes.
-The skeleton information is always input to the CCNet in both random and controllable motion synthesis since they are required to differentiate between subjects in the experiments.
-Although the network can generate high-quality motion, slight foot sliding might still occur.
-If not mentioned, the inverse kinematics algorithm is adopted to completely remove the foot sliding in the generated motion according to the predicted foot contact label.
-Besides, we denote the initial frames input to the CCNet to begin the motion generation as seed frames hereafter.
+Although the network can generate high-quality motion, slight foot sliding may still occur.
+If not mentioned, the IK algorithm is adopted to remove foot sliding in generated motions according to the predicted foot-contact labels.
+We refer to the initial frames that are input to CCNet to begin motion generation as seed frames hereafter.